claritychallenge/claritychallenge.github.io/docs/cpc2/cpc2_rules.md

 ### Evaluation

-The only data that can be used by the prediction model(s) during evaluation are
+The only data that can be used by the prediction model(s) during evaluation are described below.

 For non-intrusive methods: